 Of course, grand theft is a felony and will be punished as such with jail time and/or fines.
 Furthermore, there is a mark on your permanent record, which is left by petty theft as well.
-Both offenses can prevent you from maintaining your job, finding a new job or finding a place to live, and can ruin your reputation as being someone whom others can trust.
-That is why you need a good Twin Cities grand theft defense attorney working for you.
+Both offenses can prevent you from maintaining your job, finding a new job, or finding a place to live, and can ruin your reputation as being someone whom others can trust.
+That is why you need a good Minneapolis grand theft defense attorney working for you.

 If you have been accused of grand theft, you shouldn't be alone in your case.
 Do not talk to anyone until you have an attorney present, because you do not want to say something that you shouldn't and have it used against you in court.
 It is very possible to have your charges eliminated or reduced.
-This is done by putting together a strategic and powerful defense for you.
-So call us today at 612-332-2000 or fill out our contact form for your free case evaluation.
+This is done by having a strategic and powerful defense put together for you by the skilled Minneapolis grand theft defense attorneys at Meshbesher & Associates.